avidueiram/TURF/README.md

 # TURF
+TURF is project to participate in the Riot Games API Challenge.

-TURF is a Web App for players to check their recent performance on URF Mode games giving them a score and world ranking.
+The front-end consist in a Web App for players to check their recent performance on URF Mode games giving them a score and world ranking.

 Also shows the TOP 10 URF players across all regions (or a specific one), sorting them by score, kills, deaths, assists, total damage taken and total damage dealt to champions.